95ep/GunScraper/README.md

 ## Improvements list

-1. Logging to file
+* ~~Logging to file~~
-1. Install requirements as part of Shell-script
+* Install requirements as part of Shell-script
-1. Keep track of which guns notfications has already been sent for
+* Keep track of which guns notifications has already been sent for
+* Add is alive notification with configurable interval
+* Add flake8 checking
+* Add proper docstrings
+* Replace GunningForGuns with GunScraper
+* Test mode with emails only printed
+* Prettify the emails
+* Automated tests???
-1. Add support for additional sites
+* Add support for additional sites
-    1. Marks JoF/Vildmarken.se
+    * Marks JoF/Vildmarken.se
-    1. JG Jakt
+    * JG Jakt
-    1. Wildmark Ullared
+    * Wildmark Ullared